Last updated: May 4, 2026

 Local resources

-- Aging and Disability Resource Centers: use the official ADRC finder for help with local aging services, transportation, and benefit navigation.
+- Aging and Disability Resource Centers: use your ADRC for help with local aging services, transportation, and benefit questions.
+Our Florida aging agencies guide explains how to start.

-- AARP Foundation Property Tax-Aide: the Florida program page gives a plain-English overview of statewide and local relief paths.
+- AARP Foundation Property Tax-Aide: the Florida overview gives a plain-English look at statewide and local relief paths.

 - County outreach: many property appraisers offer appointments, e-file, mail-in filing, or outreach help.
-Examples include Broward, Seminole, and Hillsborough.
+Ask your county property appraiser what is available before you make a long trip.

 Diverse communities

-- Seniors with Disabilities: Florida also offers disability-related property tax breaks, and the Department of Revenue communication assistance page explains how to request accommodations.
+- Seniors with disabilities: Florida also offers disability-related property tax breaks, and the communication assistance page explains how to request help.
 Florida Relay Service is 711.

-- Veteran Seniors: seniors with qualifying service-connected disabilities may get veteran-specific discounts or total exemptions under the state veteran property tax guidance, which can be more valuable than a standard senior exemption.
+- Veteran seniors: seniors with qualifying service-connected disabilities may get veteran-specific discounts or total exemptions.
+These can be more valuable than a standard senior exemption.

-- Immigrant and Refugee Seniors: some counties accept a Permanent Resident Card as proof for homestead-related filings, and the Department of Revenue taxpayer services page lists Spanish-language help and TTY support.
+- Immigrant and refugee seniors: some counties accept a Permanent Resident Card as proof for homestead-related filings.
+The taxpayer services page lists Spanish-language help and TTY support.

 Other options